Lennart-t/Blockchain/README.md

 Our project includes a Back End, which we developed using Python and a Front End based on Python's Flask and a HTML-structure.
 For the main functionalities we followed a guide from [Anton Tarasov](https://u.today/how-to-build-a-blockchain-application-with-python).

-Our dApp exists of one base-site, which contains the main menu with links to all three functions and their respective sites 1) Add a graduate, 2) Verify a diploma, 3) Verify entire blockchain.
+Our dApp exists of one index-site, which contains the main menu with links to all three functions and their respective sites 1) Add a graduate, 2) Verify a diploma, 3) Verify entire blockchain.
 From all functions sites there is a button implemented to go back to the main menu.

 #### Overview of functionalities of those three sites: